 - poor problem solving,

 Behavioral and Emotional Challenges

 - problems dealing with changes in routine and/or changing from one activity to the next;

 - using objects in unusual ways and uncommon attachments to objects;

 - difficulty sleeping;

-- crying, becoming angry, or laughing for no known reason or at inappropriate times;
+- crying, becoming angry, or laughing for reason that are difficult to determine or at seemingly inappropriate times;

-- anxiety and/or social withdrawal (possibly due to factors such as misinterpretation of social events and failure to identify salient or irrelevant information);
+- anxiety and/or social withdrawal (possibly due to factors such as misinterpretation of social events, failure to identify salient or irrelevant information, and challenges with socialization);

 - using early-developing and/or idiosyncratic strategies for self-regulation (e.g., chewing on clothing, rocking, hand flapping, vocal play);